NWT Species at Risk Stewardship Program

 The Species at Risk Stewardship Program provides funding for projects that support the long-term protection and recovery of species that are at risk or of concern in the NWT.

 Please submit your completed application form if you have an idea for a project that:

 - Improves the well-being of species of concern; or

 - Takes protective measures for species, habitats or ecosystems; or

 - Encourages involvement in stewardship activities through outreach, education and awareness-building; or

 - Increases stewardship-related knowledge and skills of landowners or other groups.

-The maximum amount of funding available for the program is $30,000 per year.
+The maximum amount of funding available for the program is $30,000 per year, to be split among several projects.
 Funding will be distributed among NWT regions based on the Government of the Northwest Territories' administrative regions (Inuvik, Sahtu, Dehcho, South Slave, North Slave, Yellowknife).

 Interested in reading about past Species at Risk Stewardship Projects?